-The Glenn Research Center Aerospace Communications Facility will be devoted to communication research.
-It will further NASA’s advanced communication technology for space exploration and aviation as well as commercial and defense communications.
-The completed facility will be NASA’s premier facility for radio frequency communications technology research and development.
-It will allow NASA and commercial partners to develop faster, high capacity communications for future missions to the moon and Mars.
-It also will house research in advanced communication for future urban air mobility (UAM) and autonomous flying vehicles.
-The facility is part of a series of improvements and new construction outlined in the Center’s master plan.
+The Glenn Research Center Aerospace Communications Facility is devoted to communication research to further NASA’s advanced communication technology for space exploration and aviation as well as commercial and defense communications.
+The facility is NASA’s premier facility for radio frequency communications technology research and development.
+It allows NASA and commercial partners to develop faster, high-capacity communications for future missions to the moon and Mars.
+It also houses research in advanced communication for future urban air mobility (UAM) and autonomous flying vehicles.

-The building will provide research space for approximately 40 communication laboratories and house 110 research personnel, consolidating seven current buildings into a single space.
-Designed to achieve LEED Gold, and Net Zero ready, the facility combines water conservation and energy reduction features as well as strategies to offset its carbon footprint.
+The building provides research space for approximately 40 communication laboratories and houses 110 research personnel, consolidating seven current buildings into a single space.

 A large part of the research focus is on antenna design, development and testing, including a horizontal near field antenna range, compact antenna range, and optical range.
 The antenna ranges have exacting requirements for vibration, temperature and humidity control, as well as requiring shielding from radio frequency and electromagnetic interference.
 Alongside these ranges will be electronics laboratories, machine shop, storage spaces, hoteling and conference spaces.